Matching with Nested and Bundled Pandora Boxes: Initial Attempts

-The proof of Proposition \ref{prop:vertex-based-fails} is in Appendix \ref{subsec:indistinguishable-appdx}.
-Similar to the proof of Proposition \ref{prop:simul-fails}, the key is to observe that one direction of inspection obtains information immediately while the other pays an extra cost for unhelpful information.
-Randomizing the inspection order is not enough to obtain a constant approximation because one direction has negative welfare.
+The proof of Proposition \ref{prop:vertex-based-fails} is in Appendix \ref{subsec:indistinguishable-appdx}, and relies on a single-edge counterexample.
+In this example, a vertex-based algorithm cannot distinguish the endpoints to pick an inspection ordering but an optimal policy must inspect them in a specific order.

-As with the bundled-boxes case, this negative result has implications for platform or mechanism design.
-In particular, an algorithm will need to coordinate a somewhat significant amount of information-sharing in order to guarantee high welfare in general.
-Hence, we must turn to algorithms which consider edges as a whole, rather than the individual indices of the endpoints.
+This negative result has implications for platform or mechanism design: an algorithm must coordinate a nontrivial amount of information-sharing in order to guarantee high welfare in general.
+We must turn to algorithms which consider edges as a whole, rather than the individual indices of the endpoints.

-\paragraph{The correct way to combine endpoints' information.} If we must combine endpoints' information to make good decisions, how should we do so?
+\paragraph{The correct way to combine endpoints' information} If we must combine endpoints' information to make good decisions, how should we do so?
 An edge in the Pandora's Matching Problem involves \emph{multiple stages} of information gathering: first we inspect one endpoint and learn something about the edge's total value, and later we inspect the other.
 Therefore, we must put the matching problem on hold and investigate \emph{Pandora's Nested-Box Problem}.
 Once we have a solution to that problem, we will come back and apply it in the matching setting.